Introduction to Trading

 What is the best day trading strategy?

 Nobody can tell for sure what strategy will lead to substantial profit.
+However, day trading can lead to significant profits if executed effectively.
 The following trading strategies can be applied within one particular day.

 News Trading

 This strategy is quite simple.
+News trading relies on market movements caused by news events.
 When a major event takes place, the traders come to action.
 All they need is to explore current news and act quickly.

 Range Trading